polkadot-fellows/runtimes/pallets/rc-migrator/src/xcm.md

    - removed `LocalPlurality` from the list,
    - kept System Parachains and local Root (which continue to get free delivery).
 3. Did NOT change the destination/beneficiary of XCM delivery/transport fees.
 They will continue to go to the local Treasury account, even if the Treasury moves to Asset Hub.
-See 2nd TODO above for details.
+See 2nd TODO: @acatangiu above for details.

 ## User Impact (on RC)